NUDelta/ce-platform/README.md

 ### Dev Tips and Tricks
 - To clear the database and therefore propagate changes to dummy data in `fixture.js`, set the `CLEAR_DB` boolean in `config.js` to 1

+- if notifications stop working, check that production is set to true in config.push.json
+- to see logs in terminal: heroku logs - t --app ce-platform